-Local 562 does intakes of apprentices on the third Wednesday of each month.
+Local 562 does intakes of apprentices on the third Wednesday of the month when necessary.
 This is done through our JATC (Joint Apprentice Training Committee), this is set up by committee members representing the Union and Contractors.
 Together we work co-operatively to make sure that the Local has a good representation of apprentices to Journey persons.
 Those interested in starting an apprenticeship should send their resume to [email protected] and someone from the Union will reach out to you.

 A grade 12 graduation certificate is required to enter the trade, a valid G license also helps.
 When the Union is looking for more apprentices you will be contacted with a time, date and place that you will be able to take our aptitude test.
 In order to be considered for an apprenticeship you must achieve 70% or better on the test.
 The test has different sections, that being simple conversion math, understanding fractions and decimals.
 There is a section on language skills, basic understanding of words, a reading comprehension section and the last section is on applied math and reasoning skills.
 Once you have completed and successfully passed the test, if and when a contractor is looking for an apprentice, they will call you for an interview.
 They may also do interviews immediately following the testing.